 Figure 2: TROPOMI methane observations in 2019.
-The left panel shows the average column dry methane mixing ratios (XCH4) for 2019 averaged on the 0.25° ⨉ 0.3125° GEOS-Chem.
+The left panel shows the average column dry methane mixing ratios (XCH4) for 2019 averaged on the 0.25° ⨉ 0.3125° GEOS-Chem grid.
 The right panel shows the observational density on the same grid.
 The observations have been filtered as described in section 2.4.